 Massachusetts: Although there are no surrogacy laws in Massachusetts, the intended parents might expect some court support.

-Minnesota: Although the intended parents might anticipate some court support, Minnesota has no laws under surrogacy laws in USA.
+Minnesota: Although the intended parents might anticipate some court support, Minnesota has no laws.

 Missouri: The post-birth order system in Missouri works well despite the state’s ban on pre-birth orders.
 People can obtain a post-birth order regardless of whether they are married or not, even if neither of the intended parents has a genetic connection to the child (same-sex or heterosexual).